-What is Full-Form of CIMA?
+What is the Full-Form of CIMA?

-- Operational Level: There are three levels at the operational level and which are organizational management, management accounting, financial reporting, and taxation.
-This level mostly covers the work of a junior accountant and provides exposure in the area of implementation of strategy and related reporting.
-Financial statements, providing management accounting information, and decision making are taught at this level.
+- Operational Level: The operational level comprises three groups- organizational management, management accounting, financial reporting, and taxation.
+This level majorly covers the work of a junior accountant and provides exposure in the area of implementation of strategy and related reporting.
+In addition, the financial statements StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. providing management accounting information and decision-making are taught at this level.

 The objective exams take place on Pearson VUE assessment networks across the globe.
-The candidates need to clear all the exams before taking up the case study exam.
-The objective exam is 90 minutes long and made of multiple-choice questions.
+The candidates need to clear all the exams before taking the case study exam.
+The exam is 90 minutes long and made of multiple-choice questions.

 CIMA vs. ACCA

-- Chartered Institute of Management Accountants requires clearing 17 examinations to avail the degree, but multiple exemptions are available due to tie-ups with other institutes across the world.
-The course focuses more on business and management accounting subjects with strategy, strategic management, and marketing at its core.
-There are four stages of exams, coupled with 3 years of practical experience to complete this course.
+- The Chartered Institute of Management Accountants requires clearing 17 examinations to avail of the degree, but multiple exemptions are available due to tie-ups with other institutes worldwide.
+The course focuses more on business and management accounting subjects, with its core strategy, strategic managementStrategic ManagementStrategic management in a business refers to the planning, management, utilization of resources to define and achieve objectives efficiently. , and marketing.
+There are four stages of exams, coupled with three years of practical experience to complete this course.
 It takes around 2-2.5 years to finish the entire curriculum.

-- On the other hand, a series of 14 examinations is required to pass the exams; alike CIMA, it also provides some exemptions to candidates of other accounting and financial professional courses.
-Highlighted subjects are accountancy, management, cost accounting, and performance management.
+- On the other hand, a series of 14 examinations is required to pass; like CIMA, it also provides some exemptions to candidates of other accounting and financial professional courses.
+The highlighted subjects are accountancy, management, cost accountingCost AccountingCost accounting is a defined stream of managerial accounting used for ascertaining the overall cost of production.
+It measures, records and analyzes both fixed and variable costs for this purpose., and performance management.
 The major thrust behind this course is on accountancy, auditing, and taxation.
-The course takes an average of 3-4 years, along with 3 years of practical practice to finish the course.
+The program takes an average of 3-4 years, along with three years of practical practice, to finish the course.